alissa-huskey/python-class/docs/lessons/syntax.md

 {{ left }}

-To create one, enclose comma-seperated values in curly braces \
+To create one, enclose comma-separated values in curly braces \
 (`{` `}`).

 {{ right }}